 Two hours of driving will see you on the banks of the Gariep Dam, the largest water storage reservoir in South Africa.
 You can drive through the Oviston tunnel or stop in the town of Gariep itself.
 The dam is a sight to see, although the drought in South Africa has severely affected its water levels.
 Despite this, it’s still a beautiful place to stop for you mid-drive picnic, or you can stay overnight to witness the fresh and clear South African skies.

 Most people drive completely past Colesberg and only stop outside the little town to fill up on gas and have a stretch.
-What they’re missing, though, is one of the most impressive Churches a main road can boast.
+What they’re missing, though, is one of the most impressive Churches the main road can boast.
 The Dutch Reformed Church was built in 1830 in a grand style that will not fail to impress.
 Its columns and position at the end of the road really make the head stretch back to take in its full majesty.
 The town is also dotted with great examples of Cape Dutch and Georgian architecture.

 Sleep Over in Beaufort West:

 There’s an often-covered Afrikaans (one of South Africa’s eleven official languages) song with the title “Beautiful in Beaufort-Wes”.
 Although the lyrics are about a young woman, the title gives some indication of this lonesome Karoo town.
-A favourite stop-over on the way between capitals, Beaufort West has a whole legion of B&Bs and self-catering units.
+A favorite stop-over on the way between capitals, Beaufort West has a whole legion of B&Bs and self-catering units.
 The best accommodation is to be found just outside of town though, where you can see the beautiful mountains rising in the sunset and experience that cool South African night under one of the starriest skies you’ll ever see.

 If you’re still awake and up for a thrill, take the Swartberg Pass through some of the most gorgeous scenery you’ll encounter as you’re trying to negotiate hairpin turns and rather disconcerting inclines.
 The Swartberg Pass cuts through the Swartberg, a Unesco World Heritage Site in the Great Karoo.
 The scrubby mountains and steep drops might leave you breathless, but there are a couple of spots where you can stop and just drink in the scenery.